University of Montpellier: Rankings and reputation

 The University of Montpellier secured 55th and 16th places in the world and Europe, respectively, in Reuters - The World's Most Innovative Universities 2018.
 It is also ranked among the top 200 universities in the Academic Ranking of World Universities 2019.
 In the Times Higher Education Impact Rankings 2022 it was ranked in the top 200 universities, coming first in France.
 Furthermore, it was ranked 98th best university in the world and best French university outside Paris according to the less known University Ranking by Academic Performance 2021–2022.
+According to the Performance Ranking of Scientific Papers for World Universities, or NTU Ranking, it placed 137th in the world for 2022.